syncfusion-content/blazor-docs/blazor/stock-chart/working-with-data.md

 }
 ```

 On the other hand, to configure the chart using Web API, provide the appropriate endpoint Url within [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html) along with [Adaptor](https://blazor.syncfusion.com/documentation/data/adaptors).
-Here, need to use [WebApiAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors/?no-cache=1#web-api-adaptor) in-order to interact with the Web API to consume data from the entity framework appropriately.
+Here, need to use [WebApiAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors/?no-cache=1#web-api-adaptor) in-order to interact with the Web API to consume data from the Entity Framework appropriately.

 ```cshtml
 @using Syncfusion.Blazor.Charts